 For the 27 years CFS has been in business, we have seen an increase in our on-Cape clients and partnerships.
-In an effort to bring our marketing solutions, including online and direct mail marketing, print, signage, fulfillment and event support, to more of the Cape community, we expanded our operations and opened a new office on Cape in Sandwich.
+To bring our marketing solutions, including online and direct mail marketing, print, signage, fulfillment, and event support, to more of the Cape community, we expanded our operations and opened a new office on Cape in Sandwich.

 “We have felt very welcomed by the people we have met since being here, and we can’t tell you how much we appreciate it.
 We’re going on about 6 months in the office, and I’m glad we chose Sandwich.
 There’s a major sense of pride coming from the town’s residents and workers – and we‘re excited to share it with them.” – Greg, President, CFS

 Sandwich, founded in 1637 by Edmund Freeman, is the oldest town on Cape Cod.
 According to Freeman, the town and the bordering sea closely resembled Sandwich, England which is why it was given that name.
 By 1639, there were approximately 60 families settled in Sandwich.
 As of 2010, the population was 20,675 people.